 Learn how to grow plants indoors with tips and guidelines.
-Growing one tomato plant outdoors would produce up to 10 pounds fresh tomatoes or small pots of herbs for cooking, there is nothing better than fresh.
+Growing one tomato plant outdoors would produce up to 10 pounds fresh tomatoes, but in small pots you can grow herbs for cooking, there is nothing better than fresh.

 So, your last experience with indoor gardening concluded after trying to grow basil on the windowsill of your kitchen, which ended tragically for your plant?
 Don’t feel frustrated, you can learn how to look after plants at home pretty easily if you follow several important guidelines and with some basic knowledge about indoor gardening.

 Why bother starting an indoor garden in the first place?

 There are so many reasons for adding plants to your home décor.
 First and foremost, home plants will add beauty to your home and are actually pretty easy to grow and look after.
 They also keep the air indoors fresh, they give off oxygen at night, so this is a plus.

 Also, you can grow your own clean and luscious and fresh herbs which you will take pride upon and can add to your meals.
 Trust, me you will feel great every time you add a few of those green basil leaves to your homemade pasta.
 This will also help you save money for buying herbs from the store too.

 Speaking of which, remember last time you bought tomatoes and the price tag on them?
 By planting a single tomato plant in your home garden you can grow about 10 pounds of fruit per season.
 Imagine the savings you will be making if you plant more veggies at home.

 What are the basic guidelines to follow in order to successfully start up your own indoor garden?

 Here are the basic rules to follow if you want to successfully plant and grow your own herbs and plants indoors.